-The average household's leaks can waste more than 10,000 gallons of water every year and 10% of homes have leaks that waste 90 gallons or more per day!
+According to the US EPA, the average household leak can waste more than 10,000 gallons of water a year and 10% of homes have leaks that waste 90 gallons or more per day!
 But by quickly finding and fixing leaks you can protect your home and your wallet.

 Typical sources of leaks are often easy to fix, requiring only a few tools and hardware that can pay for themselves in water savings.
 And fixing easily corrected household water leaks can save you about 10% on your water bill.

 A running toilet can waste as much as 200 gallons of water or more per day.

 The most common cause of a toilet leak is the rubber flapper valve.
 Over time, the valve becomes worn out and doesn't seal shut properly.
 Replacing the valve is a quick and easy fix.
 One way to find out if you have a toilet leak is to place a drop of food coloring in the toilet tank.
 Wait 15-30 minutes without flushing.
 If the color shows up in the bowl, you have a leak.
 Flush immediately after the experiment to avoid staining the tank.

 A leaky faucet that drips at a rate of 1 drip per second can waste more than 3,000 gallons of water per year.

 The most common sources of a faucet leak are a worn-out washer or gasket, a loose O ring, or a corroded valve seat.
 These problems are easily fixed with inexpensive parts available at most hardware stores.